 Below is a resume of our traditional annual Oldtimer Rally on The Leas in front of The Grand in Folkestone on August Bank Holiday Monday, this year Monday 31st August 2015.

 Those not on the internet can obtain a paper entry form by sending a Stamped Addressed Envelope to the Secretary, Eileen Watling, Lynsted Cottage, Farthing Common, Lyminge CT18 8DH.

-Our annual Oldtimer Rally on The Leas in front of The Grand in Folkestone, which attracted over 400 entrants last year including a Continental contingent, is as ever planned for the late summer bank holiday; Folkestone Town Council traditionally sponsors the entrants’ plaques and prizes.
+Our annual Oldtimer Rally on The Leas in front of The Grand in Folkestone, which attracted nearly 400 entrants last year including a Continental contingent, is as ever planned for the late summer bank holiday; Folkestone Town Council traditionally sponsors the entrants’ plaques and prizes.

 Links to the entry form and the rally programmes for recent years are near the top left of this page.